jfinley2017/SimpleCheatManager/README.md

 # SimpleCheatManager
-A plug-and-play cheat manager extension that allows for the creation of cheats for debugging/prototyping in a multiplayer game.
+A plug-and-play UE4 CheatManager extension that allows for the creation of cheats for debugging/prototyping in a multiplayer game.
 Currently only compatible with c++ projects.
 Documentation is provided in source as well as here.

 # 1.)
 Enabling the plugin